AMD Ryzen 7 5800X3D Gaming Performance Falters on Linux

 Phoronix recently tested AMD's new Ryzen 7 5800X3D V-Cache CPU on Linux and found wildly different results compared to Windows.
-The most significant change came with Linux gaming performance, where the extra L3 cache wasn't that useful compared to games running on Windows.
+The most significant change came with Linux gaming performance, where the 5800X3D's extra L3 cache that has propelled it to the position of the best gaming CPU in Windows wasn't that useful compared to games running on Windows.

 On the flip side, several other applications that aren't related to gaming, including oneDNN, Lczero, and NCNN, benefited greatly from the additional cache on Linux.